Civic Campus Plan

 We want to be transparent with the public during this planning process and ensure that the preferred alternative reflects an understanding of community priorities in addition to County staff priorities and departmental needs.
 To this end, an online survey form seeking input from the community about this project was available for 24 days in March.
 Thanks to the 272 people that completed the community survey which closed on March 23rd.
 The responses will assist the county in the initial design concepts for a new Civic Campus.

-FREQUENTLY ASKED QUESTIONS (FAQ) can be found here.
+FREQUENTLY ASKED QUESTIONS (FAQ) can be found in our Civic Plan FAQs.

 PUBLIC INFORMATION AND INVOLVEMENT: